Krushna-Nanda/University_exam/DLD THEOREY/04_unit .md

 #### Internal Organization of Memory Chips :
 ---
+**Address Lines**: These lines are used to select specific memory locations (by choosing a particular row or column).
 ### **Internal Organization of Memory Chips**

 Memory chips are organized in a **grid-like structure** of rows and columns.
 This structure enables efficient data storage and retrieval.